ttaomae/time-calc/README.md

 It will produce the command line executable at `core/target/{release,debug}/time-calc`, depending on which build you performed.

-The `core` module is also a [Java](https://jdk.java.net/) project which can be built using [Maven](https://maven.apache.org/).
-It simply bundles the executable in a JAR so that it can be used by the GUI.
+The `core` module is also a Java project which can be built using Maven.
+It essentially just bundles the executable in a JAR so that it can be used by the GUI.
 Use one of the following commands to build the executable in the same location, plus a JAR file in the `core/target` directory.
 ```bash
 # Debug build.
 $ mvn package